1974 Melanie Chisholm - also known as Mel C or "Sporty Spice" of The Spice Girls - is born in Whiston, England.

 1968 The Doors' album Strange Days is certified gold.

-1965 NBC television airs the first episode of the pop show Hullabaloo! which is designed to compete with ABC's popular Shindig show.
-The first broadcast features guests The New Christy Minstrels, Gerry and the Pacemakers, The Zombies (introduced by Brian Epstein), and Woody Allen.
+1965 NBC debuts the variety show Hullabaloo!, their answer to ABC's Shindig!.
+The first episode features The New Christy Minstrels, Gerry and the Pacemakers, The Zombies (introduced by Jack Jones), and Woody Allen.

 1963 Steve Lawrence's "Go Away Little Girl," written by Gerry Goffin and Carole King, hits #1 in the US.